 - Fold an 8 ½ x 11 sheet of paper into fourths and then unfold it

 - Arrange the paper in landscape orientation

-- Children dot the top left quadrant with a blue colored pencil
+- Have children dot the top left quadrant with a blue colored pencil

 - Children draw lines from left to right in the top right quadrant and across the bottom half with a red colored pencil

-- Children place blue star stickers on top of the blue dots
+- Next children place blue star stickers on top of the blue dots

-- Children place red stickers of any kind (dot stickers or a mix of different fun shapes both work) along the red lines.
+- Finally, children place red stickers of any kind (dot stickers or a mix of different fun shapes both work) along the red lines.
 Encourage kids to work from left to right.